Casal2/CASAL2/README.md

 The most recent production version of Casal2 is available [here](https://github.com/NIWAFisheriesModelling/CASAL2/releases/tag/v22.08).
 The production version has been checked by comparing the 7 sets of Test Case MPD and MCMC results with CASAL and generating [Test Case reports]

-The most recent development version of Casal2 is available from https://github.com/NIWAFisheriesModelling/CASAL2.
-The development version may include updates to the Test Cases reports, and may not have undergone the same level of testing as the production versions.
-The development versions will made available more frequently than the production versions, as fixes and other updates are made between production releases.
+The most recent development version of Casal2 from this repository is available from https://github.com/alistairdunn1/CASAL2.

 ## Auxiliary resources

-An R package that will help post processing Casal2 models can be found here [r4Casal2](https://github.com/NIWAFisheriesModelling/r4Casal2).
+An R package that will help post processing Casal2 models can be found here [r4Casal2](https://github.com/alistairdunn1/r4Casal2).
 It has a publicly hosted book [found here](https://niwafisheriesmodelling.github.io/r4Casal2/) which demonstrates functionality of the r4Casal2 R package.

 More information about Casal2, see https://github.com/NIWAFisheriesModelling/CASAL2